 HYCON (HYC)

-However, an updated whitepaper published in May 2019 revealed that the project would instead choose CryptoNight due to comparatively higher ASIC resistance.
-The project’s updated whitepaper also stated that developers would utilize periodic adjustments to the hashing algorithm as a deterrent.
-The project GitHub page includes code repositories linking users to HYCON-specific mining rigs for CPUs, Nvidia GPUs, and AMD GPUs.
+HYCON uses the CryptoNight v7 algorithm.
+HYCON (HYC) initially planned to implement a Blake2b hash function as part of its system.
+However, an updated whitepaper published in May 2019 revealed that the project would choose CryptoNight due to its higher ASIC resistance.
+This updated whitepaper also mentioned that developers would use periodic changes to the algorithm as a deterrent.
+The project GitHub includes repositories linking to HYCON-specific mining rigs for CPUs, Nvidia GPUs, and AMD GPUs.

 Dero (DERO)

-Dero (DERO) uses the original CryptoNight algorithm and appears to be mostly in favor of ASIC miners.
-The project website even links users to the Bitmain Antminer X3 product page.
-Nonetheless, the project has addressed the possibility of changing its hashing algorithm.
+Dero (DERO) is aligned with the original CryptoNight algorithm and seems to support ASIC miners.
+The project website even connects users to the Bitmain Antminer X3 product page.
+However, the project has considered modifying its algorithm.

 How Effective Has CryptoNight Been At ASIC Resistance?